maxnorton/kaplan-model/markdown/variable-definitions.md

 Lake (2)                           | $40,375              | -$4,601                         |
 Sonoma (3)                         |$49,496               | -$31,975                        |

+<a href="images/variable-table01.png" class="swipebox hide-for-phones"><i class="fa fa-search-plus" aria-hidden="true"></i> View fullscreen</a>

 **Last profitable year:** The last year an infected vineyard generates positive annual net returns (returns - costs).
 This year is the same for discounted and nominal net returns.

 As a reference point, here are the last year an untreated infected vineyard generates positive annual net returns.

 | **Region (Crush District number)** | **Age** |
   :--------------------------------- |   :-:   |